PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/vehicle_attribute_recognition.en.md

 <br/>

 📱 <b>Edge Deployment</b>: Edge deployment is a method of placing computing and data processing capabilities directly on user devices, allowing them to process data locally without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
 For detailed instructions, please refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.en.md).
-You can choose the appropriate deployment method based on your needs to integrate the model production line into your AI application.
+You can choose the appropriate deployment method based on your needs to integrate the model pipeline into your AI application.

 ## 4. Secondary Development
-If the default model weights provided by the vehicle attribute recognition production line do not meet your requirements in terms of accuracy or speed, you can attempt to <b>further fine-tune the existing models using your own domain-specific or application-specific data</b> to improve the recognition performance of the vehicle attribute recognition production line in your scenario.
+If the default model weights provided by the vehicle attribute recognition pipeline do not meet your requirements in terms of accuracy or speed, you can attempt to <b>further fine-tune the existing models using your own domain-specific or application-specific data</b> to improve the recognition performance of the vehicle attribute recognition pipeline in your scenario.

 ### 4.1 Model Fine-Tuning
-Since the vehicle attribute recognition production line includes both a vehicle detection module and a vehicle attribute recognition module, if the performance of the production line is not satisfactory, the issue may lie in either of these modules.
+Since the vehicle attribute recognition pipeline includes both a vehicle detection module and a vehicle attribute recognition module, if the performance of the pipeline is not satisfactory, the issue may lie in either of these modules.
 You can analyze the images with poor recognition results to determine which module is problematic and refer to the corresponding fine-tuning tutorial links in the table below for model fine-tuning.

 <table>
 <thead>